pgsmith2000/cvd-and-teeth/README.md

   - 261,501 rows remained after missing data from sex, race, and age variables were removed.
 Also to replicate the orginal study data was retained only for those individuals over 50 years of age.
-  - 136,336 remained in the final data set after removing the missing data from the remaining confounders.
+  - 204,042 rows remained in the final data set after removing the missing data from the remaining confounders.

 <!-- end list -->